10 reasons to green your diet

 Promote the humane treatment of animals.
 Small scale farmers have the ability to take better care of their animals and allow them to live closer to their natural environments.
 You will be more likely to find hormone-free, free-range, grass fed and antibiotic free animal products at your local farmers market.

 Educate yourself.
 Ask your farmer for tips on how to cook and prepare the food you're buying.
 I'll often ask them for gardening advice or even inquire about nutritional information!
 They are a wealth of information and usually very happy to share it.

 Have fun and make it an event!
-It's a weekly ritual in our family to attend the farmers market with my boys.
-They have their favorite stands, love to try samples, listen to live music and bounce in the jumping castle.
+It's a weekly family ritual to attend the farmers market with my boys.
+They have their favorite stands, love to try samples, and listen to live music.
 What could be more fun than bumping into friends, eating great food, and people watching in the sunshine?

 Take it one step further and grow your own garden.
 Even sprouts on your counter, a herb box on your windowsill, or a small veggie garden in your yard can be a good start to doing your part to green your diet and love your mother.

 *Bonus* tip – eat your weeds!
 You might even have noticed that stinging nettles, lamb's quarters and dandelions have popped up at your local farmer's market.
 Instead of zapping them with weed killers and further polluting the earth, eat them instead.
 Here are some reasons why you should.

 p.s.
 If you can't get to a local farmer's market, join a CSA (community supported agriculture).
 No excuses!